What Are Xanax Bars?

 Withdrawal symptoms from Xanax can be life-threatening.
 Our medically assisted detox program ensures that individuals are monitored closely and kept safe as they go through the withdrawal process.

-Once detox is completed, individuals seeking addiction recovery work with a medical professional to develop a personalized treatment program.
+Once detox is completed, individuals seeking addiction recovery work with a medical professional to develop a personalized xanax treatment program.
 Each person has different needs, and we implement a combination of therapies individual and group counseling, motivational interviewing, art and adventure to give individuals the most relevant treatment.

 We also offer dual diagnosis treatment to help those struggling with co-occurring disorders, such as addiction and anxiety.
-By addressing all of the unique issues related to Xanax abuse and addiction, we work to heal the whole person so they can find lasting recovery.
+By addressing all of the unique issues related to Xanax use and addiction, we work to heal the whole person so they can find lasting recovery.